International Students House

 Help Out a Food Bank

 There are people in our communities who struggle to feed their families all year round, and Christmas in particular is a time when people feel the pinch.
 If you’re lucky enough to have plenty to eat already this year, why not donate some extra food or a few hours of your time?
 Both could make a big difference.
 Putting together a reverse advent calendar is also a great idea.
-Check out The Trussell Trust’s list of food banks to find one nearby you could help at.
+Check out The Trussell Trust’s list of food banks to find one nearby you could help.

 Good Gym